Africa Through the Lens: A Photographer

 This workshop will be very informal and fun.
 Randy Hanna will be shooting alongside you at all times.
-We will have discussion and assistance on specialized topics such as, for example, long lens technique, projection flash usage, action shooting, wildlife observation, field craft and east African animal behavior.
+We will have discussion and assistance on specialized topics such as, for example, long lens technique, action shooting, wildlife observation, slow speed pan blurs, field craft and African animal behavior.
 Advanced techniques will be constantly discussed, demonstrated and put into practice.

 This workshop is about shooting.
 Lots of shooting.
 There will be no classroom sessions, no lectures, no slide shows, and most importantly, no unnecessary egos.
 We will all work closely together, sharing our knowledge and experience.

 Because of the unique location of this workshop, and the luxury accommodations, this workshop adventure is open to spouses as well as photographers.
 Even non-photographers will find the locales visited and the wildlife viewing opportunities to be thrilling.
 The cost for non-photographers is the same as for active participants.

 September 16 - Amsterdam to Arusha, Tanzania.
 (Rivertrees Country Inn)